RichardHowells/PYTHONF-Challenges/README.md

 Experiment with `lower()` and `upper()`.

 These are often useful with user input.
 For example, if we get the user to answer a question y for yes n for no.
-We cannot predict whether they will type the letters in Lowercase or uppercase.
-A common programming technique is to convert what they enter into either all uppercase or all lowercase .
-This makes it easier for us to write conditions .
+We cannot predict whether they will type the letters in lowercase or uppercase.
+A common programming technique is to convert what they enter into either all uppercase or all lowercase.
+This makes it easier for us to write conditions.
 Something like...

 ```
 answer = input("Should I format your hard disk? (y/n)")